-1. Log into GTP with your NYU net ID and password.
+1. Access the GTP log in page with your NYU net ID and password.
 If your NYU Net ID is not active, first visit https://start.nyu.edu.
 If you are still having difficulty activating your account, then contact AskITS@nyu.edu.

 4. Print the forms GTP generates.
 Review, sign and mail them no later than April 15.
 Note: non-resident taxes cannot be submitted electronically; GTP will tell you the mailing address to use.

 5. If GTP determines that you are a resident for U.S.tax purposes, it will not generate your tax forms.
 You should file resident tax returns — the same thing U.S. citizens do.
 Resources for this include:

 GTP will have helped you figure this out.
 Note that U.S. income includes earned wages, as well as some non-NYU scholarships, stipends, prizes, awards, winnings, etc.

 For most students and scholars the advice on this page is enough to successfully file their taxes.
 But if you have further questions or complex tax circumstances you may want to contact one of the companies listed.

 Call 212-268-2038 and ask to schedule an appointment and identify yourself as foreign national.

 Call 310-440-5557 or email Gary@englercpa.com to schedule a time to meet.
 Again, this is not a free service.
 You can also visit http://www.englercpa.com/international.html for more non-resident tax information.